jefflee1103/HCRv3_probe_design/README.md

     Sys.which("blastn") # should say sth like "/usr/local/ncbi/blast/bin/blastn"
     ```
 4. **Prepare BLAST database and Tx2gene file**:
     BLAST is used to filter out probes potentially cross-hybridising with non-intended RNA targets.
-Prepare species-specific transcriptome BLAST databases (unzipped `.fa` or `.fasta`) and Tx2gene file, which is used to map `transcrip_id`s (used in BLAST) to `gene_id`s. *Drosophila melanogaster* BLAST database based on ENSEMBL v99 is provided in this repo.
+Prepare species-specific transcriptome BLAST databases (unzipped `.fa` or `.fasta`) and Tx2gene file, which is used to map `transcript_id`s (used in BLAST) to `gene_id`s. *Drosophila melanogaster* BLAST database based on ENSEMBL v99 is provided in this repo.
 See [Zenodo publication](https://zenodo.org/doi/10.5281/zenodo.10491693) for Human and Mouse databases.

     To design probes for other species, you will need to build a custom BLAST database.
 A Python script and instructions for this are provided in the `scripts/custom_blast_databases/` directory.